M3GAN: Development and writing

-The idea of the film began when Wan's Atomic Monster Productions was brainstorming story ideas and chose one about a killer doll.
+The idea of the film began when Wan's Atomic Monster production company was brainstorming story ideas and chose one about a killer doll.
 Although Wan's 2014 film Annabelle is about a killer doll, he said, "Pretty much the concept is about embracing technology too much and relying too much on it.
 And what happens when technology runs amok.
 It's a commentary on the world we live in and it feels relevant".
 Blum stated that the film would have black comedy elements which is one reason Johnstone was chosen to direct, saying "We needed someone who can do the thrills and set pieces, but who also has a cheeky approach".
 Wan admired Johnstone's film Housebound because of his ability to balance the horror and comedy elements by creating a tone that is both frightening and humorous, and this sensibility was essential for M3GAN.

 In July 2018, The Hollywood Reporter announced that production was underway for a "techno horror-thriller" titled M3GAN to be produced by James Wan and Jason Blum.
-Gerard Johnstone was confirmed to direct while Akela Cooper wrote the screenplay and story, with Wan.
+Gerard Johnstone was confirmed to direct while Akela Cooper wrote the screenplay and story with Wan.
 Shooting was scheduled to begin in late 2018.

+Casting

+In October 2020, Allison Williams was cast in the leading role, followed by Violet McGraw in April 2021, and Ronny Chieng the following month.

 Filming

-On a budget of $12 million, principal photography began in June 2021 taking place in Los Angeles, California, and Auckland, New Zealand.
+On a budget of $12 million, principal photography began in June 2021 and took place in Los Angeles, California, and Auckland, New Zealand.
 The suburbs of Auckland were utilized to lend the film a "Denver, Colorado, type feel".
 Filming was completed by mid-August right before a COVID-19 lockdown occurred in New Zealand.
 The film underwent reshoots in post-production in order to secure a PG-13 rating from the Motion Picture Association, after the original cut was deemed too violent.